TalosTheMinoan/System-Information/readme.md

 ## Important Notice

-🚨 Important Notice: Version 0.1 of the program will be discontinued and shut down from 23/1/2024.
-Please update to the latest version for an improved experience.
+🚨 Important Notice: The SystemVista program has been discontinued.
+Thank you for your support.

 ## Our website